Amari Valley in Rethymnon: Amazing Things to Do in Crete with Kids

 Secrets of Thronos

 Deceivingly small doors hide wide spaces and fresh walls made of stone.
-We were invited to discover what these tiny mounting houses really look like.
+We were invited to discover what these tiny mounting houses look like.

 A welcoming wooden kitchen and internal patios that one would have never imagined.